Ryan's Manuals

 Data Storage Layer

 Snowflake data is stored in a column-oriented, partitioned, encrypted format highly optimized for the blob storage it is written to.
+Columnar storage compresses much better due to probable high cardinality (similarity) of data in the same column.

 By default, strong AES-256 encryption is applied to data written to the backing blob storage.
 Snowflake inherits the durability and availability guarantees provided by their backing services - in the case of Snowflake’s proprietary columnar storage format2, AWS S3 blob storage.